Guide to Lowering Your Credit Card Interest Rate (APR)

 Ways a Lower Interest Rate Can Help

 Having a good APR for credit cards is important for a number of reasons.
 A lower interest rate can save you money.
 In turn, this can make it easier and faster to pay off debt.
-Doing so is one way you can help build your credit score.
+Doing so is one way to positively impact your credit score.

 The higher your interest rate is, the harder it can be to chip away at your credit card balance, as the bulk of credit card payments will go toward interest.
 This is why achieving a lower credit card APR can make escaping high-interest credit card debt easier.